The top food delivery industry trends are:

 The global food delivery market is on the rise.
 To maintain a competitive edge, it’s essential to stay informed about the latest trends.

-Here are ten key online food delivery trends expected to shape the industry in the coming years.
+Here are the main food delivery trends expected to shape the industry in the coming years.

 1. Drone Food Delivery